enyekk7/space-stellar/README.md

 ## 🙏 Acknowledgments

-- **Stellar Development Foundation** untuk blockchain platform yang luar biasa
+- **Stellar Development Foundation** for the amazing blockchain platform
-- **OpenZeppelin** untuk Stellar smart contract standards
+- **OpenZeppelin** for Stellar smart contract standards
-- **Scaffold Stellar** team untuk development framework dan registry system
+- **Scaffold Stellar** team for the development framework and registry system
-- All contributors dan community members
+- All contributors and community members

 ---